antarctica/lantern/docs/config.md

 - `TEMPLATES_ITEM_VERSIONS_ENDPOINT`
 - `TEMPLATES_PLAUSIBLE_DOMAIN`

+### Development task options

+See the [Development Tasks Configuration](/docs/dev.md#development-tasks-config) docs for information on additional config options used by development tasks.

 ## Config option types

 All [Config Options](#config-options) are read as string values.
 They will then be parsed and cast to the listed type